justynath/heritage-house-price-predictor/README.md

   * BR1: Identify which features most strongly correlate with house sale price.
   * BR2: Predict the sale price of a property using a regression pipeline.

-### **Page 2: Data Study - Insights and Correlation Findings**
+### **Page 2: Data Study – Insights and Correlation Findings**

 **Target User**: Business stakeholder
 **Maps to**: Business Requirement 1

 This page supports data understanding and actionable insights:

-* Checkbox: Show dataset dimensions and preview first 10 rows.
+* A data preview table (enabled via checkbox) shows the first 10 rows and dataset dimensions.
-* Highlight of top correlated features with `SalePrice`, including:
+* A correlation study summary highlights top features influencing `SalePrice`, including both numeric and engineered variables.
+* Interactive visual options (toggleable via checkboxes):
-  * Numeric variables (e.g., `GrLivArea`, `OverallQual`)
+  * Correlation heatmap of top predictors (e.g., `GrLivArea`, `OverallQual`, `GarageArea`, `TotalBsmtSF`)
-  * Engineered or transformed features
-* Optional checkboxes:
-  * Distribution plots of top features
+  * Distribution plots (histograms with KDE) for individual features
-  * Correlation heatmap or pairplots
-* Summary of what impacts house prices the most
+  * Scatter plot of `SalePrice` vs `GrLivArea`, color-coded by `OverallQual`

+These visualisations help users intuitively understand what drives house prices in Ames and guide feature selection for modelling.

 ### **Page 3: House Price Predictor**

 **Target User**: Business stakeholder or app user
 **Maps to**: Business Requirement 2

-Interactive form for live predictions:
+This page enables real-time interaction with the trained machine learning model:

-* User inputs for key features (e.g., number of rooms, area, year built, etc.)
+* Users input key house features using sliders and number fields.
-* Button: `Predict Sale Price`
-* Output: Estimated price prediction
-* Sidebar note on prediction confidence and assumptions

-**Course of Action**: Users can simulate property values and explore price sensitivity for renovation or investment planning.
+* After clicking the "Predict Sale Price" button, the app returns an estimated price immediately.
+* A sidebar message explains the assumptions and scope of the model.

+This page allows the user to simulate property values and explore how changes to variables like size, quality, or year built affect the predicted sale price, supporting informed pricing and renovation decisions.

+### Visualisation and Interactivity Summary

+* At least four distinct visualisations are presented across the dashboard:
+  * Correlation heatmap
+  * Feature distribution plots
+  * Scatter plot of `SalePrice` vs `GrLivArea`
+  * Data preview table
+* The house price prediction form provides real-time interactivity through user-controlled inputs and live model inference.

+All visualisations on Page 2 are displayed using Streamlit checkboxes, allowing users to explore the data at their own pace.
+Page 3 enables dynamic interaction with the machine learning model.

 ### **Page 4: Hypotheses and Validation**